KDE/digikam-doc/setup_application/database_settings.rst

     - Compatible and easy to migrate.

-digiKam also provides support for popular MySQL database engine.
+digiKam also provides support for the popular MySQL database engine.
 Of course, you might wonder why you’d want to switch to MySQL when SQLite already does a good job of managing the data?
 MySQL offers many advantages for storing digiKam data, especially when collections include **more than 100,000 items**.
 With such large collections, SQLite introduces latency which slows down the application.

 .. note::

      With **WAL** option enabled, SQLite can be easily used for more than 100,000 items especially with an SSD or NVMe storage.
-It must be even faster than MySQL and more stable.
+It may be even faster than MySQL and more stable.
 See `this page <https://www.sqlite.org/wal.html>`_ for technical details.

-Using MySQL as digiKam’s database back-end allows you to store the data on local as well as remote server.
-Local, to replace the local SQLite storage and latter, to use a shared computer through network.
-Using MySQL as digiKam’s database back-end allows you to store the data on a remote server.
-This way, you can use multiple digiKam installations (For instance,on your notebook and PC) to access and manage your photo collections.
+Using MySQL as digiKam’s database back-end allows you to store the data on local as well as remote servers.
+MySQL Internal can be used to replace the local SQLite storage, and MySQL Server can be used on media stored on a remote server.
+This way, you can use multiple digiKam installations (for instance, on your notebook and PC) to access and manage your photo collections.
 You can also use MySQL tools to backup and analyze digiKam’s data.

 To switch from SQLite to MySQL database, go to :menuselection:`Settings --> Configure digiKam...` and then under **Database** section, select a database from the drop down list.

     - **MySQL Internal**: This allows to run an internal database server on your system. digiKam uses Unix socket for the connection.

-    - **MySQL Server**: Use this if you’ve your data on remote server and you’re on a different machine trying to access the collection.
+    - **MySQL Server**: Use this if your data is on a remote server and you’re on a different machine trying to access the collection.

 .. _mysql_internal:

 The MySQL Internal Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-While using a large collection hosted on hard drive (HDD - not SSD or NVMe device), with a size **greater than 100,000 items**, the application tends to slow down.
-To avoid the delay and maintain efficiency, digiKam provides option of using **MySQL Internal**.
+digiKam tends to slow down when using a large collection (size **greater than 100,000 items**) hosted on a hard drive (HDD - not an SSD or NVMe device) with the SQLite database.
+To avoid the delay and maintain efficiency, digiKam provides the option of using **MySQL Internal**.
 To be clear, this isn’t an actual server, or a public network.
-Instead, it is a server that runs only while application is running.
+Instead, it is a server that runs only while the application is running.

 Internal server creates a separate database that can be accessed (only while application is running) using the command: